Silviumuraru90/RybkaCore/README.md

 ✅ `Safety net` implementation for USDT <br>
 ✅ Various `graphs` generated on the spot and provided via Telegram <br>
 ✅ When it remains without too much currency for trade fees (BNB) - it will automatically convert between 10 and 15 USDT into BNB.
 This, of course, doesn't take from the safety net of USDT <br>
+✅ Added a submode to allow only BUYs and no SELLs.
+Can be controlled via a weight and of course - remotely, via Telegram <br>
+✅ Added a submode to allow only SELLs and no BUYs.
+Can be controlled via a weight and of course - remotely, via Telegram <br>

 <br><br>